-The best way to take the guesswork out of selling is to ask customers the right questions and listen carefully to their answers.
+The best way we take the guesswork out of selling is to ask customers the right questions and listen carefully to their answers.
 Giving buyers clearly articulated information in the language they understand, when and where they need it is the role of a good salesperson.
-Companies need to, at least attempt to, map out the various different interactions a person has with the company both on the path to purchase and after becoming a customer — and fixate on improving the customer experience.
+As a company, we at least attempt to, map out the various different interactions a person has with the company both on the path to purchase and after becoming a customer — and fixate on improving the customer experience.

 BUILD YOUR BUYER PERSONAS

-An effective way to build buyer persona profiles is to interview customers who purchased your product or service.
-Your interview goal is to trace the decision-making story from beginning to end.
-Start with questions about the event or problem that motivated the customer to search for a solution.
+An effective way we build buyer persona profiles is to interview customers who purchased our product or service.
+Our interview goal is to trace the decision-making story from beginning to end.
+Starting with questions about the event or problem that motivated the customer to search for a solution.

 Knowing what made it urgent to find a solution will be valuable in your future prospecting efforts.
 Try to find out who participated in the evaluation and decision-making process.
 The attitudes surrounding their decision may reveal useful insights and prove valuable when dealing with new prospects.

 Building a better experience means not only understanding the company’s customers’ demographic information and behaviours, but also understanding what the customer’s needs and motivations are — this is at the core of creating a better experience.
 If you can anticipate the emotions or desires of customers, you can tailor their experiences to address these needs in the most personal way possible.